Qinying-Liu/CoDT/README.md

 follow the [https://github.com/LinguoLi/CrosSCLR](https://github.com/shahroudy/NTURGB-D) to preprocess the datasets and get the “.npy” files.
 # Train and Evaluate
-Fill the “config/ntu_to_pkummd.yaml” with the stored paths of dataset. <br>
+1. Fill the “config/ntu_to_pkummd.yaml” with the stored paths of dataset. <br>
+2. Train the model by run “bash main.sh”.
+3. The models would be automatically evaluated every 5 epochs, and the log file and checkpoints would be saved in the folder “work_dir/ntu_to_mmd”.